Shelter & Housing

 2nd and 3rd stage housing

 Refers to supportive, yet temporary housing intended to help bridge gaps from homelessness to permanent housing by offering structure, reduced supervision, support, life skills, education, and training.
-As guests move up into these stages of housing, we begin to increase the program fees they pay to foster independence and to continue as a sustainable model.
+As guests move up into these stages of housing, we introduce low-rate program fees to foster independence and to continue as a sustainable model.

 Offers a final step up for families who have met all the requirements of 2nd Stage Housing.
 These families are working on long-term goals of completing formalized training or education programs, are working on long-term housing goals like saving for a down payment of a house, or have identified another long-term goal that requires more time for stability.
 Guests in this program have completed all financial courses, are self-motivated, and have taken large steps towards breaking cycles of poverty for not just them but their children.
 In this stage of the program, Family Promise utilizes partnerships to secure low-income housing for families that could not otherwise pay current market rate costs for housing.
 Scholarships are offered to all guests at this stage who are willing to give back to the organization in some way.